Mimaaa/MINOR_WD_PROJECT1/README.md

 I chose to do the first one, as it's taking me only 1 second to solve the problem.
 That doesn't mean it's the right way to solve it.

-3. Run the server
+**3. Run the server**

 ```sh
 $ npm start
 ```

-Note: you will be requested your password to install live-server globally in order to run the project.
+Note: you will be requested to type your password to install live-server globally in order to run the project.

-4. View the project
+**4. View the project**

 Open Google Chrome and visit `http://localhost:8080/`